 The studio's motto is "Real Lovemaking, Real Orgasms", and they strive to present sex as authentically as possible, with the camera basically staying out of the way.
 The movies do usually have plots, but the plot generally just provides a very basic frame for the sex scenes.
 For example, in Don Juan's Therapist, only 18 minutes, out of almost two hours, is devoted to the story.
 Even Jacky St James's The Darker Side of Desire spends only 15 minutes on the story, out of two hours and thirty-seven mintues.
 Still, the framing is welcome and can be important.

 Sweet Sinner's films tend to feature a more diverse cast, age-wise, than most other studios.
 Indeed, many of their films revolve around older women with younger men or, less often, younger women with older men.
 (These tend to have titles like My Daughter's Boyfriend or My Girlfriend's Mother.)
 As it happens, that is not our particular thing, though we certainly do not mind watching people with a few years on their bodies have sex.

-Finally, one really refreshing thing about the sex scenes in these movies is that the performers are actually naked.
+Finally, one really refreshing thing about the sex scenes in these movies is that the performers are usually naked.
 If there's one silly porn cliché we really hate, it's forcing the female performers to keep their porn-star heels on while they're fucking.
 Who does that?
-And yes, sometimes when people have sex they keep some clothing on.
+Sure, sometimes when people have sex they keep some clothing on.
 (In our case, it's usually our socks!)
 But, for the most part, people have sex naked, and it detracts from the realism of a scene for the performers not to be naked.